cognitedata/indsl/docs-source/source/contribute.rst

 Contributing a free form algorithm
 =============================================
-It is possible to contribute to InDSL without the algorithm being exposed in the CHARTS application.
+It is possible to contribute to InDSL without the algorithm being exposed in the Charts application.
 In this case, the algorithm will only be available to users who install the InDSL python package.
 It  **should not** be included in the ``__cognite__`` attribute of the toolbox `__init__.py` file.
 Although the algorithm doesn't need to meet the requirements mentioned in the :ref:`previous <contributing-a-new-charts-compliant-algorithm>` section, it is still important to